 NMC, which was established in 1891, is an accredited, private, not-for-profit nursing, allied health and healthcare management college.

 You’ll also want to make sure the school has high board pass rates for its healthcare programs, including respiratory therapy.

 Take the Next Step to Get Your Respiratory Therapy Degree

 Being a respiratory therapist means you’ll provide compassionate care to a diverse set of patients struggling with chronic respiratory diseases.
 It’s a meaningful and rewarding career that will allow you to make an impact on people’s lives.

 Our Respiratory Therapy Program Comparison Worksheet will help you find the respiratory therapy degree program that is right for you.

 Use it as your information checklist when you speak or correspond with program directors and/or admissions staff.

-Ultimately, your college selection is an intensely personal choice, and one that we'd like to be a part of, whether or not you end up choosing NMC.
+Your college selection is a personal choice, and one that we'd like to be a part of, whether or not you end up choosing NMC.